jaybooth4/DataVizMidterm/Readme.md

-This is a project for our midterm project in EECE 5642
+This is a project to analyze and visualize 20 news groups data

-I strongly recommend using a tool called virtualenv to manage all of your python versioning and dependencies :D
+The project is coordinated by a pipeline file, which pulls in modules in the front/backend to perform analysis and visualization.
+The results folder holds all final visualizations.